sanjeev309/sanjeev309/README.md

-### Hi there 👋
+### Hi, I am Sanjeev 👋

 <!--
 **sanjeev309/sanjeev309** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I am a Machine Learning Engineer with 3+ years of experience working in product based startups.
+My primary expertise is in Computer Vision and ML deployment at the edge.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on build android apps that leverage machine learning at the edge.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SLAM and have multiple interesting projects planned ahead
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Machine Learning and POC development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Embedded Hardware and Battery Optimisation
-- 💬 Ask me about ...
+- 💬 Ask me about Computer Vision, Experience of working at startups and the challenges so far
-- 📫 How to reach me: ...
+- 📫 How to reach me: (LinkedIn)[https://www.linkedin.com/in/sanjeev309/]
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
--->